 A site is a website that can be used to share information with others.
-Organizations can create unlimited sites and pages to meet their goals.
-Below are some examples of how your organization can get started with sites:
+Organizations can create unlimited sites and pages.

 - Create a data portal for sharing internal GIS data across an organization.